by Sinan Agacik 4 min read

-Choosing the right kind of wood for your barbecue can be the deciding factor between good barbecue, and awesome barbecue.
-One of the best things about grilling is choosing the best type of wood to compliment your meat, and using the right kind of wood to enhance the flavor and even appearance of whatever you decide to throw on the grill.
+Choosing the right species of wood for your barbecue can be the deciding factor between good barbecue, and awesome barbecue.
+One of the best things about grilling is choosing the best type of wood to complement your meat, and using the right piece of wood to enhance the flavor and even appearance of whatever you decide to throw on the grill.

-The variety of woods are seemingly endless, but finding the right wood for the right meat can make your barbecue a cut above the rest.
-With anambient temp resistance of 572°F/300°C, and an internal temp resistance 212°F/100°C, The MeatStick is highly compatible with all kinds of smoking wood.
-The MeatStick will let you know once your meat is perfectly cooked via our app.
+The variety of woods is seemingly endless, but finding the right wood for the right meat can make your barbecue a cut above the rest.
+With an ambient temperature resistance of 572°F/300°C, and an internal temp resistance 212°F/100°C, the MeatStick is highly compatible with all kinds of smoking wood, and it'll let you know once your meat is perfectly cooked via our app.

-Let's start with the most popular wood types which you can use for your BBQ, and analyze each woods’ special features and which foods they match best with:
+Let's start with the most popular wood types used for BBQ, and analyze each wood type's special features + foods they match best with:

-Although there are dozens more, these are some of the most commonly used woods for grilling.
+Although there are dozens more, these are some of the most common wood species used for grilling.

-Hickory’s popularity and worldwide appeal make it the first choice for all kinds of grilling.
+Hickory’s popularity within North America and worldwide appeal make it the first choice for all kinds of grilling.

 Oak is a mild smoking wood and is a good choice for everyone who does not like a strong smokey flavor, or for those who plan to grill seafood or fish.
-Even though it is also perfect for meats like:
+It's also perfect for meats like: